turgaysebzecioglu/game-AIML/README.md

 # game-AIML
--Games written in the AIML.
+-Games written in the AIML (Artificial Intelligence Markup Language).

 -The natural language of these games is Turkish.